 Feeding The Yorkie

 Feeding the yorkie will be one of the first things you do when you get your puppy home.
 When you get home offer your puppy some of the Royal Canin I sent.
 If he won’t eat, mix the Royal Canin and 1/2 cup of cottage cheese or 1/4 cup homegrown probiotic kefir or yogurt with live cultures.
-He can’t resist this yummy mix!
-For the first few days that you have your puppy put about 1/2 teaspoon of honey in his water, that will keep him from becoming hypoglycemic.
+He won’t be able to resist this yummy mix!
+For the first few days that you have your puppy put about 1/2 teaspoon of honey in his water, precautionary measure, to keep him from becoming hypoglycemic.

 Homemade Cooked Dog Food